pylayers/pylayers/_sources/modules/gis.layout.txt

-The most basic description of a Layout is given in a `.ini` file which contains the points and edges list of the Layout.
+The most basic description of a Layout is given in a `.ini` file which contains the points and segments list of the Layout.

 This `.ini` file can be edited via the interactive command